-The injury to sea turtles from hook-and-line captures and ultimately the PRM will depend on numerous factors including how deeply the hook is embedded, whether it was swallowed or was an external hooking, whether the sea turtle was released with trailing line, how soon and how effectively the hooked sea turtle was de-hooked or otherwise cut loose and released, and other factors which are discussed in more detail below.
+The injury to sea turtles from hook-and-line captures and ultimately the post-release mortality (PRM) will depend on numerous factors including how deeply the hook is embedded, whether it was swallowed or was an external hooking, whether the sea turtle was released with trailing line, how soon and how effectively the hooked sea turtle was de-hooked or otherwise cut loose and released, and other factors which are discussed in more detail below.

 The preferred method to release a hooked sea turtle safely is to bring it ashore and dehook/disentangle it there and release it immediately.
-If that cannot be accomplished, the next preferred technique is to cut the line as close as possible to the sea turtle's mouth or hooking site rather than attempt to pull the sea turtle up to the pier.
+If that cannot be accomplished, the next preferred technique is to cut the line as close as possible to the sea turtle's mouth or hooking site, rather than attempt to pull the sea turtle up to the pier.
 Some incidentally captured sea turtles are likely to break free on their own and escape with embedded/ingested hooks and/or trailing line.
-Because of considerations such as the tide, weather, and the weight and size of the captured sea turtle, some will not be able to be de-hooked (when applicable), and will be cut free by fishers and intentionally released.
+We have no way of estimating how many will break free with trailing line and/or ingested or embedded hooks.
+Because of considerations such as the tide, weather, and the weight and size of the captured sea turtle, some will not be able to be de-hooked (when applicable), and will be cut free by fishers, and intentionally released.
 These sea turtles will escape with embedded or swallowed hooks, or trailing varying amounts of monofilament fishing line which may cause post-release injury or death.

 In January 2004, NMFS convened a workshop of experts to develop criteria for estimating PRM of sea turtles caught in the pelagic longline fishery.
 In 2006, those criteria were revised and finalized (Ryder et al. 2006).
-In February 2012, the Southeast Fisheries Science Center (SEFSC) updated the 2006 criteria by adding 3 additional hooking scenarios.
+In February 2012, the SEFSC updated the 2006 criteria by adding 3 additional hooking scenarios.
 Overall mortality ratios are dependent upon the type of interaction (i.e., hooking, entanglement), the location of hooking if applicable (i.e., hooked externally, hooked in the mouth), and the amount/type of gear remaining on the animal at the time of release (i.e., hook remaining, amount of line remaining, entangled or not).
 Therefore, the experience, ability, and willingness of anglers to remove the gear, and the availability of gear-removal equipment, are very important factors that influence PRM.
 The new criteria also take into account differences in PRM between hardshell sea turtles and leatherback sea turtles, with slightly higher rates of PRM assigned to leatherbacks.
+No specific criteria for recreational hookand-line gear are currently available (Table 4).